Kung Pao Chicken with peanuts and dried chiles, used as comparison evidence against General Tso's Chicken

 General Tso SauceGloss, sweet, tang

 Designed to lacquer fried chicken pieces and deliver a bigger sweet-sour first impression.
+The sugar is structural, not decorative.

 Spice LevelDifferent heat logic

 Kung Pao leans aromatic and sometimes numbing; General Tso's often keeps heat below sweetness.
+One is heat as perfume; the other is heat as background noise.

 Museum-style evidence image showing diced chicken geometry for Kung Pao comparison